gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS 1.3 comes with a large number of significant changes.

-   *  Renegotiations are not supported and instead partly replaced by Key Updates.
-The number of Key Updates is limited to 2<sup>48</sup>.
+   *  Renegotiations are not supported and instead partly replaced by key updates.
+The number of key updates is limited to 2<sup>48</sup>.

    *  Strict AEAD significantly limits on how much many packets can be sent before rekeying.